 HEALTH_CHECK_INTERVAL- Interval in seconds to check that the Zope application is still healthy.
 Defaults to

-Full documentation for end users can be found in the “docs” folder.
-It is also available online at http://docs.plone.org/
+Full documentation for end users can be found online at docs.plone.org

 This docker image was originally financed by the European Environment Agency, an agency of the European Union.

 plone images come in many flavors, each designed for a specific use case.

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

 This image is based on the popular Alpine Linux project, available in the